 University of Michigan – Ann Arbor

 UM's Ross School of Business centers its undergraduate program around a Bachelor's in Business Administration (BBA).
 Most students apply for the BBA during their freshman year of college, though Ross does offer special early admission for post-high school students as well.
 The Ross School of Business focuses on leadership and entrepreneurial skills while integrating its curriculum with the standard liberal arts coursework.
-UM ranks among the best business schools in the US due in part to its emphasis on what it calls action-based learning, essentially a hands-on approach to business skills.
+UM ranks among the best business schools in the US due in part to its emphasis on what it calls action-based learning, essentially a hands-on approach to business skills

 New York University

 It's no surprise that one of the largest universities located in one of the largest international cities with one of the largest business markets in the world would be one of the top schools to study business.
 New York University's densely urban campus sits right in the heart of New York City, and this private research university enrolls around 22,300 undergraduates.
-Its proximity to the Greenwich Village neighborhood also ensures its students that in addition to a high quality education they will also experience a high level of culture.
+Their proximity to the Greenwich Village neighborhood also ensures its students that in addition to a high quality education they will also experience a high level of culture.